What Doesn't Float: Filming

 The film began production in 2019, and was shot "piecemeal".
 Chalamet's vignette was shot in Red Hook, Brooklyn, and at Floyd Bennett Field, a World War II airport turned national park.
 They didn't have a permit to film inside, so they were kicked out multiple times: "We were like stealing the shot, leave, steal a shot here, move, steal the shot here," Balser recalled.
 They also filmed around Park Slope and other parts of the city.
 Due to budget constraints, and working on other projects, the film took four years to be released.

 Release

 What Doesn't Float premiered at the Lighthouse International Film Festival on June 10, 2023.
 That same month Circle Collective acquired distribution rights to the film.
 It will begin a theatrical release in the United States on September 22, 2023.
-The film was granted a SAG-AFTRA's Interim agreement so lead actress Pauline Chalamet would be able to do promotion for it.
+The film was granted a SAG-AFTRA interim agreement so lead actress Pauline Chalamet would be able to do promotion for it.